erroronline1/caro/readme.md

 On setting any of these, similar products can be selected to apply this setting to as well.
 The selection happens to propose products of the same vendor whose article number has a set up similarity (as defined within [config.ini](#runtime-variables)).

 Products can be enriched with files as well, e.g. declaration of conformity or proof of biocompatibility.
 Like vendor files an expiry date will be added and a [renewal](#filename-conventions) be reminded of.
+Files matching the filename convention for this type will be rejected.

 Disabled products are not accessible through the order module.
 Products can be deleted as long as they are not marked as protected.
 Vendors are not deleteable.